Celebrities in firing line as China steps up drug war

 China has detained more than 7,800 suspects on drug-related charges this year, up 72 percent from a year earlier, Xinhua reported.

-Foreign and Chinese patrons of Dos Kolegas, a popular Beijing bar inside a drive-in movie theater, were spot-tested for drugs earlier this month, according to media reports, resulting in several being detained.
+Foreign and Chinese patrons of Dos Kolegas, a popular Beijing bar inside a drive-in movie theatre, were spot-tested for drugs earlier this month, according to media reports, resulting in several being detained.

 State media has frequently referred to drug use as a form of moral corruption damaging society.
 China had successfully quelled the spread of drugs, particularly opium, since the Communist Party took power in 1949.
 But the past several years have seen a resurgence in drug use.